Letter: Anne Cottrell has it all

 The world has changed since 2008.
 The existential threats of wildfire and drought are just part of the daunting new reality of climate change that must be addressed by Napa County.
 We have to manage our forests more effectively to prevent future wildfires and assist those recovering to rebuild homes and businesses already lost.
 The state also now requires us to manage our groundwater resources more sustainably (or they will do it for us), and at the same time has issued a very challenging mandate to build more housing throughout the cities and the county.

 Solving these problems requires someone with the deep knowledge that comes from experience at both local and county levels.
-In Anne’s seven years as a Napa County planning commissioner as well as in her work with numerous community action groups addressing wildfire prevention and recovery, water availability, affordable housing and health care, she has demonstrated time and again her ability to understand complex issues and work collaboratively to find solutions.
+In Anne’s seven years as a Napa County planning commissioner as well as her work with numerous community action groups addressing wildfire, water availability, affordable housing and healthcare, she has demonstrated time and again her ability to understand complex issues and work collaboratively to find solutions.

 People are also reading…